๐Ÿฉน

 green AGENT badge

 Best for: regulated environments where exfiltration is unacceptable, or air-gapped clusters where the Master must apply patches itself.
-The dashboard shows agent-produced rows with a green AGENT badge so you can audit what ran.
+Agent-produced rows carry a green AGENT badge.

 PlatformPublic defaultSelf-hosted format